Biosciences Hardship Program

 The fund offers a one-time grant of up to $5,000 (subject to fund availability) per household to doctoral scholars who meet the eligibility criteria.
 To maximize the impact of our limited funds, we anticipate making grants on the order of $500 – $5000 each.
 Students who apply to the Biosciences Hardship Program are also expected to also take advantage of.

 Each case is considered on its own merit, and the applicant’s income, assets and expenses will be evaluated to determine the grant amount.
 Examples of hardships may include (but are not limited to) dependent care, medical emergencies, ongoing healthcare and rent.
 These funds are grants and do not need to be repaid.
 The grant amount is taxable income and grant participants will need to comply with IRS guidelines.
+Please be aware that funds disbursed will automatically be applied to any outstanding university bill.

 To be eligible for the Biosciences Hardship Fund, the applicant must a pursuing a Ph.D. degree in the following programs: Biochemistry, Bioengineering, Biology, Biomedical Informatics, Biophysics, Cancer Biology, Chemical and Systems Biology, Developmental Biology, Epidemiology and Clinical Research, Genetics, Health Policy, Immunology, Microbiology and Immunology, Molecular and Cellular Physiology, Neurosciences, Stem Cell and Regenerative Medicine, or Structural Biology.